Lone Wolf and Cub: Baby Cart to Hades: Plot

 At an inn, it turns out that the young woman from the boat is to be sold into prostitution.
 Her pimp tries to have his way with her, but accidentally bites the tip of his own tongue off while restraining her and the pimp dies from shock.
 The girl seeks refuge in Ittō's room, who steps in to protect her from the local officials.
 But the town's real authorities show up, the yakuza, led by a pistol-wielding woman named Torizo, from the Koshio clan.
 Ittō agrees to act as a substitute for the young woman and undergo buri-buri (literally "angrily"), a form of torture that involves the subject being hogtied and hung in the air and repeatedly dunked headfirst into a tub of water, then beaten to unconsciousness by men wielding thick rattan canes.
 Ittō endures the torture with his typical stoicism.
 This frees the young woman from becoming a prostitute.

 Torizo asks and Ittō agrees to meet a one-armed man who turns out to be Miura Tatewaki, former first retainer of the Kakegawa clan, whom Ittō recognizes from the time he had to execute the insane daimyō Kakegawa Ujishige.
 Miura was forced to restrain the struggling daimyou to make him stay still, sacrificing his arm in the process to Ittō's precise killing stroke.
 Torizo is, in fact, Miura's own daughter, Miura Tori, who because of the taboo of her being a twin was secretly raised by the Koshio clan.
 The Miuras want Ittō to kill Sawatari Genba, who sold out the Kakegawa clan to become governor of the district of Totomi.
 He is also the man responsible for her sister's death and the fall of the Kakegawa clan and its 400 retainers.

 Sawatari wants to hire Ittō to kill visiting minister Itakura, but he refuses.
-While giving the slip to Sawatari's retainers, Ittō is attacked by Yagyu ninjas, who have had been following him.
+While giving the slip to Sawatari's retainers, Ittō is attacked by Yagyu ninjas, who have been following him.
 The next day, Ittō has to face the governor's personal bodyguards, one of whom is a sharpshooter and quick-draw artist who wields a pair of American revolvers.
 With the help of his young son Daigoro, who acts as a decoy, Ittō kills the sharpshooter, taking his pistols.
 The other bodyguard is dispatched in a sword duel.